ayushnix/adblock/README.md

 [BlockTube](https://addons.mozilla.org/en-US/firefox/addon/blocktube/).
 This list is fairly aggressive and if I see YouTube faces on thumbnails, bullshit that I don't like such as doom porn, superstition, extremist politics, misleading clickbait, I'll block that channel.

+It's important to note that the last time I did something like this, blocking channels or people or topics, was on Quora almost a decade ago and now, Quora is one of the domains in urls/misc.txt.